chef/chef-web-docs/chef_master/source/install_workstation.rst

 Start your infrastructure automation quickly and easily with `Chef Workstation <https://www.chef.sh/>`__ Chef Workstation gives you everything you need to get started with Chef — ad hoc remote execution, remote scanning, configuration tasks, cookbook creation tools as well as robust dependency and testing software — all in one easy-to-install package.

-Chef Workstation replaces ChefDK, combining all the existing features with new features, such as ad-hoc task support and the new Chef Workstation desktop application.
-Chef will continue to maintain ChefDK, but new development will take place in Chef Workstation without back-porting features.

 Chef Workstation includes:

 * Chef Infra Client